-Once string object is created its data or state can't be changed but a new string object is created.
+Once String object is created its data or state can't be changed but a new String object is created.

-Let's try to understand the immutability concept by the example given below:Test it Now
+Let's try to understand the concept of immutability by the example given below:

 Now it can be understood by the diagram given below.
-Here Sachin is not changed but a new object is created with sachintendulkar.
-That is why string is known as immutable.
+Here Sachin is not changed but a new object is created with Sachin Tendulkar.
+That is why String is known as immutable.

 As you can see in the above figure that two objects are created but s reference variable still refers to "Sachin" not to "Sachin Tendulkar".

-But if we explicitely assign it to the reference variable, it will refer to "Sachin Tendulkar" object.For example:Test it Now
+But if we explicitly assign it to the reference variable, it will refer to "Sachin Tendulkar" object.

-Why string objects are immutable in java?
+Why String objects are immutable in Java?

 As Java uses the concept of String literal.
 Suppose there are 5 reference variables, all refer to one object "Sachin".
 If one reference variable changes the value of the object, it will be affected by all the reference variables.
 That is why String objects are immutable in Java.